 Cost of Living in Richmond, VA

-Richmond may surprise you with just how affordable it is, considering it’s the fourth most populous city in the state, with the cost of living here being 4% lower on average than other places in America, according to Payscale.
+Richmond may surprise you with just how affordable it is, considering it’s the fourth most populous city in the state, with the cost of living in Richmond being 4% lower on average than other places in America, according to Payscale.
 Homes in Richmond are around 10% less expensive than the average home in Virginia, with the average home costing you $249,500.

 Utilities here cost around 6% more than the national average, and groceries around 12% lower than the national average.
 Meanwhile, transportation fees are around 8% lower than the national average.
 The average utility bill you can expect to pay here will set you back $178.22.